Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 - Equal, `==`, for returning `true` if two values are equal.
 - Not equal, `!=`, for returning `true` if two values are not equal.
 - Less than, `<`, for returning `true` if the left value is less than the right value.
-- Less than or equal to, `<=`, for returning `true` if left value is less than or equal to right value.
+- Less than or equal to, `<=`, for returning `true` if the left value is less than or equal to the right value.
 - Greater than, `>`, for returning `true` if left value greater than right value.
 - Greater than or equal to, `>=`, for returning `true` if left value greater than or equal to right value.